Where are you located?

 How much does it cost?

-We require all persons 16 and older to become members of the park.
-The membership costs $15 and is good for a year from the date you join.
-This membership requirement applies to passengers as well as drivers.
-Once you are a member, the daily entrance fee for the vehicle and its driver is $40.00.
-Passengers are $7 each with children 15 and younger free.
-Included in your daily fees is free primitive camping.
+We require all persons 16 and older, whether a driver or a passenger, to become members of the park.
+The membership costs $20 and is good through 12/31 of the year you join (those joining in Oct/Dec will be good through 12/31 of the following year).
+Once you are a member, the daily entrance fee for the vehicle and its driver is $50.
+Passengers are $10 each with children 15 and younger free.
+Included in your daily fees is free primitive camping (reservation required).
 See Membership Application page for the membership application and parental waiver.
 All children 17 and younger require their parent to sign a parental waiver.
-We accept Visa, MC, Discover, cash and checks.
+We accept Visa, MC, Discover, and cash.
 For our frequent visitors, we offer some specials.
-A Frequent Driver Pass for $160 which is good for five visits, or a Season Pass for $425.
+A Frequent Driver Pass for $200, which is good for five visits, or a Season Pass for $450.
+These passes are seasonal, running through 12/31 of the year you purchase (those purchased in Oct/Dec will be good through 12/31 of the following year).

 What kind of campground do you have?

 The camping is primitive and included with your admission.
 Pack in and pack out what you need.
 We have porta-potty service at the main parking lot.
-There is room for tow rigs and trailer parking as well as for RV’s and pop-ups.
+There is room for tow rigs and trailer parking as well as for RVs and pop-ups.
 We have fire rings and there is plenty of firewood along the trails for our members to use.
-All camping is by prior arrangement.
+We have firewood and ice for sale at the office.
+All camping is by prior arrangement by emailing email@example.com.

 I want to visit.
 Can I just show up anytime?
 What are your hours?

-We are open year-round with the exception of Thanksgiving and Christmas and for a brief time during December’s deer rifle season.
+We are open year-round with the exception of Thanksgiving, Christmas Eve and Christmas and for a brief time during December’s deer rifle season.
 There are times when members will be required to make a reservation for their visit which is explained more fully below.
-There may be special events throughout the year, so be sure to visit our forum to find out about any special events that might affect your visit.
+There may be special events throughout the year, so be sure to visit our FB page to find out about any special events that might affect your visit.

 The park is open on Friday, Saturday, Sunday without the need to make a reservation.
 If you wish to visit Monday through Thursday, then you must contact firstname.lastname@example.org to make arrangements for your group’s visit.

 The minimum group size is two vehicles.
 If you show up alone there is no guarantee you will find a suitable group to go with.
-Visit our forum to find others to go with.
+Visit our forum to find others to go with or use the Groups app on our homepage.
 When setting up a ride with your friends and fellow club members, it is advisable for one person in the group to be the official contact person and for the group to decide upon a group name to be used at registration.
-If everyone exchanges cell phone numbers with each other, than late arrivals can be dealt with in an orderly fashion.
+If everyone exchanges cell phone numbers with each other, then late arrivals can be dealt with in an orderly fashion.
 The contact person will be the one responsible to leave a cell number with the office and to check-out at the end of the day with one of the officers.
 Keep in mind if one of the two vehicles breaks down, you cannot continue on alone, you will either have to call it a day or find another group to join.

 What does making a reservation involve?